PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter11/Tutorial/README.md

     }
 };
 ```
 We will use a point scale for the months (_x_-axis) and a linear scale for the temperatures (_y_-axis).
 At this point, we can set up the ranges for the scales, but not the domains yet, since they depend on the data.
-The

 Open the `js/data.js` module again and export a new `config()` function: